zengjixiang/jina/docs/concepts/orchestration/deployment.md

 ````
 ````{tab} Terminal
 ```shell
-jina export kubernetes deployment.yml ./my-k8s
+jina-serve export kubernetes deployment.yml ./my-k8s
 ```
 ````

 The generated folder can be used directly with `kubectl` to deploy the Deployment to an existing Kubernetes cluster.

-For advanced utilisation of Kubernetes with Jina please refer to {ref}`How to <kubernetes>`
+For advanced utilisation of Kubernetes with Jina-serve please refer to {ref}`How to <kubernetes>`

 ```{tip}
 Based on your local Jina version, Executor Hub may rebuild the Docker image during the YAML generation process.